 These requests all deal with student safety and well being.
 We are not trying to be picky or demanding.
 If your child does not have the proper shoes or coats I ask that you please let me know this and we will always adjust properly.

 If your child is injured or ill and unable to participate in physical education class, the parent should send a note to school with the student to give to the teacher.
 The note should specifically state the status of the child.
 For instance, "student may not participate" or "student is injured and may not throw the ball" or "student may not run today."
 Specific notes tell us whether the student should be held from all activities or should only be limited from certain skills and activities.
 Please send doctor notes when possible.
-A note from a parent may be used to excuse a student for up to 3 days by district rules but after that, only a doctor note will excuse the student from class activities.
 If the student does not have a note stating their limitations then they will be expected to participate in class activities just like they will for other courses that they are healthy to attend throughout the day.

 The parent note should basically have the students name, date, the reason for inability to participate in the class activities, the duration that the note should be honored for, and the signature of the parent as well as a contact phone number.
 If the note does not include an expected duration then that note will only be honored for that one class day and another note would be required for any additional days.
 If the student forgets their note at home it is their responsibility to tell their homeroom teachers or to go see the school nurse so that she can either contact the parent or she may limit the student as she sees necessary as well.
 Obviously there are also times in which students get ill while at school and the nurse contacts the coach with the proper limitations for physical education class.